mdraselkh/Boasting-detection/README.md

 # DATASET DESCRIPTION
-The dataset for our study is publicly available in online and widely used in related tasks for research [11].
+The dataset for our study is publicly available in online and widely used in related tasks for research.
 The dataset includes approximately 6,697 tweets with hashtags and multi-word queries with five attributes id, text, sampling, round, and label.
 Here, the boasting class has 781 tweets and